Grasshopper: Inspiring Symbolism and a Life-Giving Yoga Pose

 The grasshopper in cultures and beliefs

-The messages of the grasshopper in your daily life
+The grasshopper's messages in your daily life

-The Grasshopper in Yoga: Shalabhasana Pose
+The grasshopper in yoga: Shalabhasana pose

-Description of the posture
+Description of the pose

 Physical benefits